Hackswell/GloryOfEfficiency/GloryOfEfficiency/FeaturesAndConfigs.md

 ﻿# Overview

-This is a list of features and configs available in [Joys of Efficiency (JoE)](https://www.nexusmods.com/stardewvalley/mods/2162).
+This is a list of features and configs available in [Glory of Efficiency (GoE)](https://github.com/Hackswell/GloryOfEfficiency).

 Config description will be like: